Top 5 VMware Backup Solutions to Protect Your VMs for Free

 👉In summary, the commonly used VMware VM backup solutions include:

-Specialized vmware backup software, copy VM files, export VM templates, clone VMs, VM snapshots.
+Specialized VMware backup software, copying VM files, exporting VM templates, clone VMs, and VM snapshots.

-The last 4 backup solution for VMware are self-contained (both in ESXi and Workstation), but users who are not proficient in virtual machines may not be able to tell the difference and applicable scenarios between them.
-So I'd like to make an intuitive comparison and help you to pick the one best suitted to your case.
+The last 4 backup ways for VMware are self-contained (both in ESXi and Workstation), but users who are not proficient in virtual machines may not be able to tell the difference and applicable scenarios between them.
+So I'd like to make an intuitive comparison and help you pick the best suitable for your case.

 *You can click on the anchor text below to jump to the detailed solution description.

-Usage Long-term VM protection and complete VM recovery Download VM files for archive or re-creation Create a OVF template for re-deploy Create an identical new VM Short-term rollback measure before unsafe operations
+Usage Long-term and automatic backup for entire VMs and fast VM recovery Download VM files for archive or re-creation Create a OVF template for re-deploy Create an identical new VM Short-term rollback measure before unsafe operations

 Batch operation Yes No Use PowerCLI Use PowerCLI Use PowerCLI